-Figure 5.25 (a) Tendons in the finger carry force T from the muscles to other parts of the finger, usually changing the force's direction but not its magnitude (the tendons are relatively friction free). (b) The brake cable on a bicycle carries the tension T from the brake lever on the handlebars to the brake mechanism.
-Again, the direction but not the magnitude of T is changed.
+Figure 5.25 (a) Tendons in the finger carry force T from the muscles to other parts of the finger, usually changing the force's direction but not its magnitude (the tendons are relatively friction free). (b) The brake cable on a bicycle carries the tension T from the brake lever on the handlebars to the brake mechanism, and, in the direction but not the tension that of the shanned.